oscarotero/css-style-guide/README.md

 </article>
 ```

-Don't use use sub-properties if you really don't need to.
-The previous example
+But don't use use sub-properties if you really don't need to.
+The previous
-is clearer as following:
+example is clearer as following:

 ```html
 <article class="article">